 The food web is formed when a group of food chains connects with each other, the food web is a group of overlapping food chains, It represents the flow of the energy through the living organisms in the form of the food, When a group of the food chains connects with each other, they form a food web.

 All the food chains and the food webs start with the green plant as it is the producer of the food (energy) as it makes its own food, and the green plant is the producer of the energy (food) for the consumers and the decomposers.

 The importance of solar energy for the producers, the consumers & the decomposers

-The producers (the green plants) to make their own food by using solar energy (the sunlight) which is stored in the food (the carbohydrates) in the form of the chemical energy.
+The producers (the green plants) make their own food by using solar energy (the sunlight) which is stored in the food (the carbohydrates) in the form of chemical energy.

-When the consumers (as rabbit) feed on the producers, the stored energy in their food transfers to the consumers.
+When the consumers (such as rabbits) feed on the producers, the stored energy in their food transfers to the consumers.

-- By the death of the consumers, the energy transfers into the nature (the environment) through the decomposers which change the dead consumer bodies into the useful substances (the fertilizers) in the soil to help the plants with their growth.
+- By the death of the consumers, the energy transfers into nature (the environment) through the decomposers which change the dead consumer bodies into useful substances (fertilizers) in the soil to help the plants with their growth.

 The Energy paths

-So, The highest amount of energy is in the producers (the green plants). and the least amount of the energy is in the last consumer, where each living organism consumes an amount of the energy to practise its vital activities.
+So, The highest amount of energy is in the producers (the green plants). and the least amount of energy is in the last consumer, where each living organism consumes an amount of energy to practice its vital activities.